aabbtree77/esp32-vpn/README.md

 - Phishing attacks to consider: [1](https://news.drweb.com/show/?i=14451), [2](https://www.reddit.com/r/crowdstrike/comments/tjh602/query_hunt_for_reverse_proxy_tunnel_tools/), [3](https://thestack.technology/ransomware-attack-bitlocker/), [4](https://www.trustwave.com/en-us/resources/blogs/spiderlabs-blog/ipfs-the-new-hotbed-of-phishing/)...

-- At some point one becomes so desperate that [sharing a file](https://github.com/aabbtree77/sendrecv) via github.com becomes viable.
-At least one can send and receive messages this way as long as github.com is available.
-This is a very slow and limited way to communicate globally, but it does the job, for testing purposes.

-Great ideas come in pairs, and one gets lucky to locate [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
+With IPFS we are getting closer to the solution nonetheless, and one gets lucky to locate [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 They focus on the ability to tap into a remote PC under NAT layers without an external server/service.
-They rely on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p).
-The way this magic works is that the connection gets established through the [bootstrap peers](https://news.ycombinator.com/item?id=27461354) of the global/public IPFS network.
+They rely on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p) which stems from [kubo](https://github.com/ipfs/kubo) (go-ipfs).
+The way the NAT punching magic works is that the connection gets established through the [bootstrap peers](https://news.ycombinator.com/item?id=27461354) of the global/public IPFS network.
+IPFS may still be suboptimal for self-hosting and IPNS-related sharing of the dynamic content, but it is already quite useful for the ability to ssh into a remote computer under NAT.

-Do they always work though, are they equally good?
+Do these tools always work though, are they equally good?
 EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25).

 ## Some Photos